johnsonding/goldfynch/_posts/2016-04-13-redaction-in-goldfynch.md

 date: 2016-04-13 17:31:00
 tags: new-features user-experience general
 author: "John Ding"
+excerpt: "Redaction in GoldFynch refers to the process of removing sensitive information from a document prior to production.
+GoldFynch has multiple ways to redact."
 ---

 **Redaction** (also called **sanitization**) in GoldFynch refers  to the process of removing sensitive information from a document prior to production.